-The commission was created in 1977 after the Willowbrook scandal.
-Overcrowding, filth and abuse at Willowbrook, a state institution on Staten Island housing more than 6,000 mentally disabled children, led to a class-action federal court settlement and its eventual closure, as well as nationwide efforts at deinstitutionalization.
+In 2011, federal authorities cited "major deficiencies" at the previous oversight agency, the state-run Commission on the Quality of Care, for turning over its abuse findings back to the state institutions at fault to be handled internally.
+That commission was created in 1977 after the Willowbrook scandal.
+Overcrowding, filth and abuse at Willowbrook, a state institution on Staten Island housing more than 6,000 mentally disabled children, led to a class-action federal court settlement and its eventual closure.
+But problems continued.

 From 2008 to 2012, the Office for People with Developmental Disabilities, responsible for care and services for 126,000 disabled New Yorkers, reported more than 60,000 abuse allegations and 23,000 serious reportable incidents

 New York Assemblyman Harvey Weisenberg, whose adult son is in state-funded care, said last week that he's still getting complaint calls from other parents and waiting for information from the Justice Center.

 Michael Carey, whose 13-year-old autistic son was killed in state care in 2007, said he believes the situation may even be worse now because caregivers believe they must report incidents to the Justice Center in suburban Albany instead of local police, keeping cases from being properly investigated.
 He and Goldberg planned to come to the state Capitol to advocate for better measures ahead of legislative hearings Tuesday.

 The state's written guidance to caregivers says they should report suspected abuse or neglect to the center.
 It also says possible crimes should be immediately reported to law enforcement.